FalseID/nfc-simulator/README.md

 # nfc-simulator
-Simulator for various network function computation scenarious, made in conjunction with my thesis related to network function computation.
+Simulator for various network function computation scenarios, made in conjunction with my thesis related to network function computation.